 According to Haglöf Sweden AB, It is valuable for everyone to keep track of assets to maintain control and healthy growth.
 Standardization, calibration and control systems are used in all industries, and when measuring, storing and processing data on-site, error sources are efficiently minimized.
 Problem areas are detected in time and actions are based on facts and figures.

 It is necessary to mark the boundaries on the ground, so that they are clear to observers standing on or near the property.
-Also surveying is intended to provide the evidence needed by the title insurer to delete certain standard exceptions to coverage and thereby provide “extended coverage” against off-record title matters including matters that would be revealed by an accurate survey.
+Also surveying and land surveying is intended to provide the evidence needed by the title insurer to delete certain standard exceptions to coverage and thereby provide “extended coverage” against off-record title matters including matters that would be revealed by an accurate survey.

 Many properties have considerable problems in regard to improper bounding, miscalculations in past surveys, titles, easements, and wildlife crossings.
 Also many properties are created from multiple divisions of a larger piece over the course of years, and with every additional division the risk of miscalculation increases.
 The result can be abutting properties not coinciding with adjacent parcels, resulting in gaps and overlaps.